menpo/menpo/README.md

 For simplicity, we are using [nosetests](https://nose.readthedocs.org/en/latest/) to test.
 Tests are simply python files with a name containing `test`.
-For now, tests are placed next to the modules that they test, inside a folder named `test` - see `pybug.shape` for an example.
+For now, tests are placed next to the modules that they test, inside a folder named `test` - see `menpo.shape` for an example.
 Tests themselves are functions with names starting with `test_` inside one of these test files.